mulka/ploverwiki/How-to-setup-and-use-Plover-with-a-Stentura-400SRT.md

 ## Manual

 Valentin from the [Plover Forums](https://groups.google.com/d/msg/ploversteno/dhLSXsPdGYY/jZQlVdcIAQAJ) has kindly scanned the entire manual.
 It is very useful to read, and you can get it [here](https://0au.de/~apo/stentura_200_400_srt_manual.pdf).

+## Resurrect a dead Stentura 200SRT/400SRT

+If the electronics in your 200SRT/400SRT aren't working, you may be interested in replacing them altogether with an Arduino controller.
+The machine will then be powered over USB through the Arduino -- don't plug in its own power supply lest you destroy your Arduino.
+The electric paper tape advance will not work; if you want paper tape you'll have to put the mechanism in manual mode (see the instructions) which has a slightly heavier touch, but you don't need paper tape for plover.
+Likewise, it will no longer have the ability to record strokes for later playback when not connected to the computer.

+It is a pretty simple task requiring soldering 6 wires to the switch board at the top of the steno mechanism, just under the cover that opens.
+There's a [video](https://youtu.be/ccxri4A-SbM) and an [Arduino sketch](https://github.com/balthamos/steno-arduino).
+There is a debouncing delay constant in the sketch that may need to be increased if your machine produces multiple outputs in plover for a single stroke.

+Note: this relies on the electronics on the switch board still working -- it is a collection of shift register ICs and seems likely to work even if the main electronics board at the bottom of the machine is no longer working.
+It would be a bigger job to wire the Arduino directly to all 24 switches but it could be done if the switch board electronics did not work.